 - 4. The FIP will continue to use a readiness-based pipeline management approach. - 5.
-The following procedures are proposed to maximize the resources available to fund endorsed investment plans:
+The following procedures are proposed to maximize the resources available to fund endorsed investment plans: - a) New pilot countries accepted into the FIP should submit their investment plans for endorsement within a two-year timeframe from acceptance into the FIP.

-&lt;sup>9 FIP/SC.12/6
+12 FIP/SC.12/6

-&lt;sup>10 FIP/SC.14/5
+13 FIP/SC.14/5

-- a) New pilot countries accepted into the FIP should submit their investment plans for endorsement within a two-year timeframe from acceptance into the FIP or as directed by the Sub-Committee. - b) Should any new pilot countries with an indicative investment funding allocation be unable to submit their investment plans for endorsement within the two-year period, and have not received approval for an extension from the Sub-Committee, they will be replaced by one or more of the additional countries without indicative allocation, based on their ranking as recommended by the expert group. - 6.
+- b) Should any new pilot countries with an indicative investment funding allocation be unable to submit their investment plans for endorsement within the two-year period, and have not received approval for an extension from the Sub-Committee, they will be replaced by one or more of the additional countries without indicative allocation, based on their ranking as recommended by the expert group. - 6.
 The MDB Committee and the CIF Administrative Unit will continue to update and review the FIP pipeline on a regular basis and specifically identify projects and programs that have met all of the following readiness criteria: - a) For public sector projects: - i. project concept (or equivalent) approved by MDB management; and - ii. inclusion in MDB-Government partnership strategy document or other national planning document, when applicable. - b) For private sector projects and programs: - i. initial project or program concept (or equivalent) approved by MDB management; - ii. operation leader assigned; and - iii. inclusion in the MDB's project tracking system.